Loading...

 Portion Control

-Reduce the serving size of both tea with milk and upma to minimize the impact on blood sugar levels.
+Reduce the portion size of both tea with milk and upma.
+Smaller portions can help minimize the impact on blood sugar levels.

 Choose Whole Grains